Anthony Modeste (Grenadian footballer): Managerial career

 In 2007, Modeste was appointed manager of Grenada.
 During the 2009 CONCACAF Gold Cup, whilst captain of the nation, Modeste took up a player-coach role in the Grenada squad.
 Modeste later managed St. George Royal Cannons and Camerhogne.

+In 2022, he was appointed interim manager of the Grenada national team, reverting to his role of assistant manager following the appointment of Terry Connor in May 2023.